Importance of Reading Culture and Why There is NO Reading ?

 Man is cursed to read.
 That is, we cannot escape by trying not to read, reading is our destiny.
 This concept encompasses the broader meaning of the word reading.
 Before drawing any conclusions about objects and events, it is important to read their systematic observations.
 But reading in the general sense means accepting what is written in books, magazines, etc. Reading in a more limited but common sense is just 'reading a book'.

-The third purpose of reading is entertainment.
-The purpose of reading this level is to soothe the momentary impulses, stimuli and basic level emotions of the people.
+3. Entertainment: To soothe the momentary impulses, stimuli and basic level emotions.
 Such readings help to relieve stress, to use one's free time, to wander in imaginary worlds or to experience the intimate aspects of human life.
 Narrative, drama and poetry are its suitable genres.

 In short, reading plays an important role in following the course of time, adapting to the situation, and keeping the brain active.